-Policy Reference Number IG11 Issue: 5
+Policy Reference Number IG11

+Issue Number 6.0

 Lead Author Head of Communications

-Contributing Authors Person Centred Improvement Lead

 Advisory Group Corporate Management Team (CMT)

-Approval Group Policy Approval Group (PAG)
+Approved By Policy Approval Group (PAG)

-Implementation Date 27 April 2022
+Implementation Date 26 March 2025

-Revised Date 17 February 2023

-Next Review Date 27 April 2025
+Next Review Date 26 March 2028

 Accountable Executive Director Chief Executive

-The date for review detailed on the front of all State Hospital policies/ procedures/ guidance does not mean that the document becomes invalid from this date.
-The review date is advisory and the organisation reserves the right to review a policy/ procedure/ guidance at any time due to organisational/legal changes.
+The date for review detailed on the front of all State Hospital policies/procedures/guidance does not mean that the document becomes invalid from this date.
+The review date is advisory and the organisation reserves the right to review a policy/procedure/guidance at any time due to organisational or legal changes.

-Staff are advised to always check that they are using the correct version of any policy/ procedure/ guidance rather than referring to locally held copies.
+Staff are advised to always check that they are using the correct version of any policy, procedure or guidance rather than referring to locally held copies.

-The most up to date version of all State Hospital policies/ procedures/ guidance can be found on the intranet: http://intranet.tsh.scot.nhs.uk/Policies/Policy%20Docs/Forms/Category%20View.aspx
+The most up to date version of all State Hospital policies, procedures and guidance can be found on the Hospital's Intranet policies page.